Typeform/embed/docs/callbacks.md

 # Callback functions

-You can listen to varios events as the respondent is filling out the typeform on your page.
+You can listen to various events as the respondent is filling out the typeform on your page.

-There are 3 available callbacks:
+Available callbacks:

 - **onReady** fires when the form is loaded
 - **onSubmit** fires when user submits the form
 - **onClose** fires when user closes the modal window
 - **onQuestionChanged** fires when user navigates between form questions
 - **onHeightChanged** fires when height of currently displayed question changes
+- **onEndingButtonClick** fires when user clicks on the button on your typeform ending screen (it also disables the redirect functionality)

+Each callback receives a payload object with `formId` to identify the typeform that sent the event.
+Depending on the callback there might be more data in the payload - see examples below.

 ## onReady